josephmjoy/robotics/java_robotutils/impnotes.md

 I[JMJ] decided to write a simple YAML-subset parser and supporting classes/methods for the following reasons:
 - Properties does not support a two-level hierarchy.
 - Properties imposes the ability to read and write.
 - Properties does not support reading objects other than strings.
+Or rather they will show up as strings; for example:
+         foo: [1, 2] # value will be "[1, 2]"
+- Multiline strings are not supported.
-- YAML is minimalist yet supports a two-level hierarchy.
+- YAML support is minimalist yet supports a two-level hierarchy.
+- Special support to read a list of strings (each line begins with <indentation><hyphen><space>).
 - Since YAML support is not built-into Java and we don't want to bring in 3rd party library dependencies, we write our own parser for a subset of YAML, which is easy to do.